-- supporting good bills in committee
+- supporting RPT Priority Bills in committee

-- supporting rules that advance the priorities, and
+- supporting rules that advance the priorities

 How Points Are Scored